polycotassociates/valeopartners/web/modules/contrib/entity_activity/README.txt

 All the configuration happens under /admin/config/content/entity-activity.

 General settings:
- * Configure the content entity type on wich you want enable subscription.
+ * Configure the content entity type on which you want enable subscription.
- * Configure a purge if needed for the logs generated
+ * Configure a purge if needed for the logs generated.

+ The content entity type supported are those which implements ContentEntityTypeInterface and which have a canonical link template.
+ Custom modules can alter the supported content entity type to add entity type which have not a canonical link template by subscribing to the event 'entity_activity.support_entity_type'.
+Custom modules are then responsible to generate subscriptions to these additionnal entity type supported (as contact message or flagging for example).
+ See the issue https://www.drupal.org/project/entity_activity/issues/3063918 for a complete example.

 Generators and Logs generators :
  * Create and configure as many as you need config entities Generators.
 Each of